 Materials you may use in boat construction:

 - Plastic

 - Cans aluminum, tin, any that will float

 - Duct tape

 - Cardboard

 - Glue

 - Fishing line

 - Other recyclable/discarded items with positive buoyancy (they float)!
-Check these guidelines for more information on what can and cannot be recycled.

 - Decorations and crew costumes are allowed and encouraged!

 Materials you may not use in boat construction: